Morphl-AI/MorphL-Community-Edition/README.md

 ---

 The code that you'll find in this repository is a mirror that we use for making releases.
 If you want to contribute to a pipeline or create a new model, please open a pull request in the corresponding repository from the [MorphL-AI organization](https://github.com/Morphl-AI).

 This is project is currently under development.
 You can read more about it here: https://morphl.io.
-Follow us on Twitter: https://twitter.com/morphlio
+Follow us on Twitter: https://twitter.com/morphlio.
+Join our Slack community and chat with other developers: http://bit.ly/morphl-slack

 ## License